yoctoalex/eap_lab/README.rst

 .. figure:: _figures/27.jpg

-Sending this request will automatically capture of the ZONE variables:
+Sending this request will automatically capture of the Zone variables:

 .. figure:: _figures/26.jpg

-This Zone Name will be used for creating services in F5 Cloud Services portal, as well as throughout the lab as the domain name for your test applications.
+This Zone Name will be used for creating services in the F5 Cloud Services portal, as well as throughout the lab as the domain name for your test applications.

 DNS Service
 ###########